Battle of Wesenberg (1268): Account of the Chronicle of Novgorod

-The Chronicle of Novgorod, 1016–1471, is the main Russian source describing the battle.
-However, the chronicle was rewritten on multiple occasions, most notably in the 15th century and edited according to the political ideology of the era.
+The Chronicle of Novgorod, 1016–1471 is the main Russian source describing the battle.
+However, the chronicle was rewritten on multiple occasions, most notably in the 15th century, and edited according to the political ideology of the era.

 According to the Chronicle of Novgorod, the united Russian forces crossed the Narva River and moved towards Rakvere but did not take the town.
 They looted the countryside and found a huge cave filled with Chuds (Estonians).
 Unable to attack the hiding Estonians for three days, the Russians finally devise a way to channel some water into the cave which forces the Estonians to flee and many of them are slain.
 Then the Russians advanced on Rakvere and met the German force at Kegola river.
-The Russian forces without delay crossed the river and organized their battle lines by placing the men from Pskov on the right, Dmitri's force on the right higher up, the remainder of the Novgorodian forces forming up in the center and on the right.
+The Russian forces without delay crossed the river and organized their battle lines by placing the men from Pskov on the right, Dmitry's force on the right higher up, the remainder of the Novgorodian forces forming up in the center and on the right.
 The German iron troops are described as advancing in a great wedge.
-Then the chronicle lists a long string of names of boyars who were slain in the battle while knyaz Yuri fled.
+Then the chronicle lists a long string of names of boyars who were slain in the battle while knyaz Yury fled.
 However the Germans are pushed back and pursued as far as the town.
 At that time another German wedge attacks the Russian transport but due to nightfall the Germans and the Russian main force do not engage each other.
 The two forces end up facing each other over a close distance but the Germans flee from the battlefield before the sun rises.